Harvey County, Kansas

 Harvey County Courthouse in Newton, Kansas, 1910.

 In 1906, the first Harvey County Courthouse was built in Newton.
 The three-story red brick structure was built in a modified Romanesque Revival style dominated by a tall clock tower.
 Bedford stone highlighted the exterior, with marble lining the interior hallways.
-Built at the cost of $47,701, each office had a fireplace, natural gas, electricity, and telephones.
+Built for $47,701, each office had a fireplace, natural gas, electricity, and telephones.
 P.J.
 Galle presided over the first court session on November 6, 1907.

-The post offices in Harvey County in 1910 were Newton, the county seat, with a fine government building; Annelly, Burrton, Halstead, Hesston, Patterson, Sedgwick, and Walton.
+In 1910, the post offices in Harvey County were Newton, the county seat, with a fine government building: Annelly, Burrton, Halstead, Hesston, Patterson, Sedgwick, and Walton.

 At that time, Harvey County ranked high in agriculture, even though its area was much less than those surrounding it.
 It covered but 540 miles or 345,000 acres, three-fourths of which had been brought under cultivation.
 The annual output from the farms averaged above $3,000,000, which would do credit to a much larger county.
 The oats crop in 1910 was worth $500,000; wheat, $200,000; corn, $500,000; tame grass, $200,000; wild grass, $150,000; animals sold for slaughter, $800,000.
 Other important agricultural items were poultry and eggs, dairy produce, and potatoes.
 The assessed property valuation in 1910 was $34,248,225, and the population was 19,200.